-Foster Care – Indianapolis Animal Care & Control receives close to 18,000 animals each year.
+Foster Care – Indianapolis Animal Care & Control receives close to 15,000 animals each year.
 Some arrive with medical or behavioral problems while some are simply too young to be made available for adoption.
 Open up your home to a temporary furry guest (or guests) via foster care.
-Contact Adam Garrett, Community Outreach Coordinator, at firstname.lastname@example.org for more information.
+For more information, fill out the Foster Home Application:

 Animal Drop-Off Assistant – Aid the kennel staff in receiving stray and surrendered animals in the animal drop-off room.
 Volunteers collect information from the individual dropping-off the animal and help place animals in cages.
 Special training necessary.